Things That Matter

 Please note this production discusses topics related to and displays images from the Holocaust.

-On behalf of the performers, crew, and staff of Auckland Theatre Company we are disappointed to advise that due to Auckland continuing to be at COVID-19 Alert Level 4 until midnight on Tuesday 31 August, the world premiere season of Things That Matter will not be able to be performed as scheduled.
+On behalf of the performers, crew, and staff of Auckland Theatre Company we are disappointed to advise that due to Auckland moving into COVID-19 Alert Level 4 as of midnight 17 August, performances of Things That Matter tonight through to 24 August have been cancelled.

 At this moment you do not need to do anything.
-As you can imagine, our box office at ASB Waterfront Theatre is fielding a large number of requests and we greatly appreciate your patience.
-Please refer to our COVID-19 refund & exchange policy for more information.
+As you can imagine, our Box Office at ASB Waterfront Theatre is fielding a large number of requests and we greatly appreciate your patience.

 A stirring portrayal of the state of Aotearoa's healthcare.